 Pruning Bacopa

-Bacopa is a fast-growing plant.
+Bacopa, otherwise known as Sutera cordata, is a fast-growing plant.
 Cutting it back will rejuvenate the plant and encourage new growth and flowers.
-This is especially true if you’ve planted your bacopa in a hanging basket.
-Trimming or cutting back dead stems from the underside of the plant also helps prevent disease.
+This is especially true if the plant has become leggy in midsummer.
+Trimming or cutting back dead stems from the underside keeps the plant healthy and helps prevent disease.

 While deadheading is not necessary, you can remove wilted flowers.
-Deadheading is mostly useful for younger plants, but bacopa has self-cleaning flowers and will continue to bloom profusely even without deadheading.
+Deadheading is mostly useful for tidying younger plants because bacopa has self-cleaning flowers and will continue to bloom profusely even without deadheading.

 closeup-of-snowstorm-pink-bacopa-stems.jpg